Skip to main content

 State Performance Measure (SPM)

-Percent of children less than 72 months of age who receive a venous confirmation testing within 30 days of an initial positive capillary test
+Percent of children less than 72 months of age who receive a venous lead confirmation testing within 30 days of an initial positive capillary test

-Percent of children 19 to 36 months of age who have received a completed series of recommended vaccines (4:3:1:3:3:1:4 series)
+Adolescent Vaccination Percent of adolescents 13 to 18 years of age who have received a completed series of recommended vaccines (1323213* series)

 • In 2017, the Michigan Department of Health and Human Services (MDHHS) and the Michigan Public Health Institute (MPHI) partnered to facilitate an LMCH needs assessment.
 The main goals of the LMCH needs assessment were to: